Supreme Court to revisit campaign finance limits

 Critics of the position taken by the RNC and McCutcheon believe that lifting contribution limits could allow individual donors undue influence.

-"If the Supreme Court reverses its past ruling in Buckley, the Court would do extraordinary damage to the nation's ability to prevent the corruption of federal officeholders and government decisions," said Fred Wertheimer, president of Democracy 21, in a statement.
-He said the group plans to submit a brief urging the court to uphold the limits.
+"If the Supreme Court reverses its past ruling in Buckley, the Court would do extraordinary damage to the nation's ability to prevent the corruption of federal officeholders and government decisions," Fred Wertheimer, president of Democracy 21, said in a statement.
+The group plans to submit a brief urging the court to uphold the limits, he said.

 DISTORTION ALLEGED